Dan-OSU/Coder-reference-sheets/README.md

 It is in the directory: Coder-reference-sheets/Pivot-table-ized-refs/

-This file has pivot tables and slicers (filters) galore.
-Enjoy!
+This file has all the pivot tables you could ask for.
+Keep the change ya filthy animal!

 <div align="center"><img src="./random/wwysydh.gif"></div>